HPC Pack 2019 Update 2 – High Availability Instructions

 About the author

-Jeff Pigott is a Senior Cloud Solution Architect at Microsoft, with expertise in Azure technologies such as Arc, DevOps, security, storage, and more.
-He has over 29 years of experience in IT, development, and DevOps, working with various platforms, tools, and languages.
-He is passionate about learning the newest Microsoft technologies and services, and holds several Azure certifications.
+Jeff Pigott is a Senior Cloud Solution Architect at Microsoft, specializing in Azure Infrastructure technologies including Azure Arc, Azure Update Manager, SQL DB, security, and storage.
+With over 29 years of experience in IT, development, and DevOps, Jeff has worked with a wide range of platforms, tools, and languages.
+Jeff is passionate about staying up-to-date with the latest Microsoft technologies and services, and holds multiple Azure certifications.